Jenisch/POBAI/README.md

 - Dual-phase planner that surfaces both a league-start-friendly pick and a high-ceiling endgame option.
-- One-shot integration that opens recommended builds directly inside Path of Building (Path of Exile 1) using the registered `poe://` protocol or by invoking the desktop executable.
+- One-shot integration that opens recommended builds directly inside Path of Building (Path of Exile 1) by uploading to pobb.in and invoking the registered `pob://` protocol handler, or by launching the desktop executable.

 ## Getting Started